estatelelashvili/testmycv/CV.md

 Also I have built e-commerce online shop in React on my own  https://github.com/estatelelashvili.

 ## Courses
+ * Summer school in “LOGIC, LANGUAGE, AI” Certificate: [Credential URL](https://geoanbani.com/TbiLLAI/files/students/ESTATE%20LELASHVILI.pdf)
  * Coursera Deep Learning Specialization Certificate: [Credential URL](https://www.coursera.org/account/accomplishments/specialization/certificate/FJEWLA8QUZQE)
  * RS Schools Course «JS/FE Course EN 2022.
 Stage 1» (in progress)

 ## Education
-• Bachelor’s degree in psychology at the Tbilisi Ilia State University.
+* Bachelor’s degree in psychology at the Tbilisi Ilia State University.
-• Coursera Deep Learning online specialization course.
-• Summer School “LOGIC, LANGUAGE, AI”.

 ## English level: C1
 I am fluent in english.
 I can communicate, study and work in english-speaking environment.
 I have studied english at school, then I continued studing english at the univesity.
 I have studied Coursera Deep Learning online course in english language.
 Also a have attended several summer schools in informatics there communication language was english.